 In this section, I’ll share with you how I make my novel outline to give clarity on your story flow and see where to improve and to eliminate with regards to your scenes you have in mind.
 So, let’s begin.

 I opt to use Reedsy’s title generator for this one.
 This will make your life easier.
-There are many tools you can use out there to give you ideas of what title would you give to your novel.
+There are many tools you can use out there to give you ideas of what title would you give to your novel, such as: